telerik/maui-docs/knowledge-base/datagrid-cell-doubletap.md

 this.BindingContext = source;
 ```

-3. Handle the `CellDoubleTap` action as a command.
-First, create a class that inherits from the `DataGridCommand` and set its Id property.
-You will also need to override the `CanExecute` and `Execute` methods as demonstrated in the example below:
+3. Handle the `CellDoubleTap` action as a command:
+   3.1.
+First, create a class that inherits from the `DataGridCommand` and set its `Id` property.
+   3.2.
+Override the `CanExecute` and `Execute` methods as demonstrated in the example below.

 ```C#
 public class CellDoubleTapUserCommand : DataGridCommand